 Intricately linked to deep-seated feelings of worthlessness, inadequacy, guilt, fear, and shame, sexual intimacy is a veritable minefield of triggers, which lead to an increase in stress, anxiety, depression, flashbacks, nightmares, insomnia, irritability, hypertension, hypervigilance, and excessive emotional responses.
 Welcome to the totally mind-fucking symptoms of PTSD!
 It’s far from ideal.
 Physical intimacy often comes at a high cost for many survivors of childhood sexual abuse and , quite frankly, isn’t always worth the risk.

 Somewhere along the way, sex became just another thing I had to do, not something I actually I wanted.
 It wasn’t until I finally met and married a man who loved me for me, not for how I made him feel, and never pressured me nor expected anything sexually, that I began to finally notice how deeply triggering sex could be.
-Although I know my husband loves me, a lingering kiss can leave me reeling for days, and not in a good way.
-I cringe when he says, “You’re so pretty.”
-Substitute “beautiful” or “sexy,” it doesn’t matter, it’s all the same.
-Even though the words are spoken by someone who cares about me, and not by one of my abusers, in the end, my mind rapidly boils it all down to the exact same thing: a quality that I have no control over has captivated his interest, and because of that, I know he’s going to want something—and not just any something.
+We’ve been separated now for a few years, but the fact remains: Although I knew he loved me, a lingering kiss could leave me reeling for days, and not in a good way.
+I cringed when he said, “You’re so pretty” (substitute “beautiful” or “sexy,” it doesn’t matter, it’s all the same).
+Even though the words were spoken by someone who cared about me, not by one of my abusers, in the end, my mind rapidly boiled it all down to the exact same thing: a quality that I have no control over had captivated his interest, and because of that, I knew he was going to want something—and not just any something.

-Defensive, resentful, and ultimately protective, I often reject my husband’s advances before he’s able to actually make them.
-A tender look, a gentle pat on the bum, or an embrace that lasts a bit too long is enough to warrant a reproachful glance and a few more inches of distance between us.
+Defensive, resentful, and ultimately protective, I often rejected my husband’s advances before he was even able to actually make them.
+A tender look, a gentle pat on the bum, or an embrace that lasted a bit too long was enough to warrant a reproachful glance and a few more inches of distance between us.
 It’s nearly impossible to get aroused when you feel gross, inside and out, before, during, and after sex.
-I don’t know how he stands it, being made to feel like some kind of pervert-freak for wanting to sleep with his wife, but he does.
-Waits for me to make the moves.
+I don’t know how he tolerated it, being made to feel like some kind of pervert-freak for wanting to sleep with his wife, but he did.
+Waited for me to make all the moves.

-Even then, it’s a crap shoot as to whether or not anything will happen because, as soon as I start to get aroused, I hear voices in the back of my head:
+Even then, it was a crap shoot as to whether or not anything would happen because, as soon as I start to get aroused, I’d hear those awful voices in the back of my head:

 Look at you, disgusting slut.
 You’re really enjoying this, aren’t you?